 Sunshine brings worries about skin cancer

-With summer coming, it’s right to be concerned about avoiding the sun – and its consequences, especially if you are a cancer survivor.
+In Summer, it’s right to be concerned about avoiding the sun – and its consequences, especially if you are a cancer survivor.

 And it’s right to be concerned about Moles, lesions etc. on your body as they might be a warning sign that shouldn’t be ignored.